jzlau/lswebhomework3/README.md

 ```

-My name is:
+My name is: Jim Lau

-I like to:
+I like to: Party

-I'm learning:
+I'm learning: to swiggty swoon

 ```